Looking to improve your cutting tool performance and increase efficiency in metal processing? Look no further than tool surface coating technology!

 - Oxidation temperature

-Carbide tools typically cut faster than HSS tools, which makes TiAlN the coating of choice for carbide tools, and carbide drills and end mills typically use this PVD-TiAlN coating.
+Carbide tools generally cut faster than HSS tools, making TiAlN the preferred coating for carbide tools.
+Carbide drills and end mills usually use PVD-TiAlN coatings.

 - Abrasion resistance